john-szetho/code-playground/README.md

 Have a go at implementing a script to change the background colour of the box on click.

 Step 9:
-If you made it this far, nice job!!
+If you made it this far, nice job!
 This is the basics of coding websites.

 -----

 Files:

-← `README.md`: This file :)
+← `README.md`: You are here now.

-← `index.html`: This is the main HTML page for structuring your website and its contents.
+← `index.html`: The main HTML page for structuring your website and content.

-← `styles.css`: This is your CSS file to add styling rules.
+← `styles.css`: The CSS file to add styling rules.

-← `script.js`: You can add your own custom scripts here.
+← `script.js`: Add your own custom scripts here (advanced).

 -----